 I didn’t realize that Calgary was such a foodie city.
 The number of unique restaurants, rooftop patios and food trucks astounded me, and beef was not the only star of the show.
-Our first stop was a Kensington area restaurant called Hayden Block, where the smell of smoked BBQ makes your mouth water before you even sit down.
-Whiskey aficionados would be impressed with the menu of over 100 types of the brew.
+We first stopped at a Kensington area restaurant called Hayden Block.
+The smell of smoked BBQ makes your mouth water before you even sit down.
+The menu of over 100 types of whiskey would impress whiskey aficionados.
 I was content with a local lager, since whiskey isn’t my thing, but the vast menu was impressive.

 The crowd pleaser was most definitely the food.
 Rather than order individual meals, we asked for a couple of platters to share.
-We were presented with ribs, brisket, bacon wrapped corn on the cob, corn bread and some veggies and salad sides.
+The platters came with ribs, brisket, bacon wrapped corn on the cob, corn bread, veggies and salad sides.
 There were six people at the table and as much as we loved every bite, we couldn’t finish it all.

 Our second day dining in Calgary began with a bicycle tour with Nomad Bike Tours YYC.
-We were guided through the extensive bike and pedestrian trails around the city, and arrived for lunch at the River Café.
-Located in Princess Island Park, this quaint restaurant is almost hidden by the trees and gardens.
+We toured the extensive bike and pedestrian trails around the city, and arrived for lunch at the River Café.
+Located in Princess Island Park, this quaint restaurant hides among the trees and gardens.

 The River Café prides themselves on their partnerships with local growers and producers, choosing only responsible and sustainable sources for their customers.
 Their exceptional care and pride extends to the plate with beautiful presentations and exquisite meals.
 Our bike ride continued when our stomachs were full, and our foodie tour continued the next day at Without Papers.